OCA/website-themes/README.md

 OCA, or the [Odoo Community Association](http://odoo-community.org/), is a nonprofit organization whose mission is to support the collaborative development of Odoo features and promote its widespread use.

+You are most welcome to make changes in our repository.
+Feel freee!!!!